DEAP/deap/doc/examples/ga_onemax_short.rst

 .. _short-ga-onemax:

 ===============================
-Short One Max Genetic Algorithm
+One Max Problem: Short Version
 ===============================

 The short one max genetic algorithm example is very similar to one max